yandex-cloud/docs/en/data-transfer/operations/prepare.md

 {% note info %}

-When transfering from {{ PG }} to a target of any type, objects of the [large object](https://www.postgresql.org/docs/current/largeobjects.html) type will not transfer.
+When transferring from {{ PG }} to a target of any type, objects of the [large object](https://www.postgresql.org/docs/current/largeobjects.html) type will not transfer.

 Large objects in the [TOAST storage system](https://www.postgresql.org/docs/12/storage-toast.html) and with [type bytea](https://www.postgresql.org/docs/12/datatype-binary.html) transfer without restrictions.